BanditTech/FLAC-to-MP3/README.md

 * add a new connection as a Custom Script
 * Point the path to the compiled script, and in arguements place your Music collection folder
 * Make sure to only have the script active on download or upgrade.
+* This script requires that you have FFMPEG installed into your environment variables PATH